Transactions in Amazon DynamoDB

 The process with transactions

-DynamoDB is so scalable because it's actually a distributed database, where you're presented with a single resource called Table, but behind the scenes there's multiple nodes that store the data and process queries.
-DynamoDB is highly available (meaning it can continue working if an Availability Zone goes down) because nodes are distributed across availability zones, and data is replicated.
-You don't need to know this to use DynamoDB, but now that you do, you see that transactions in DynamoDB are actually distributed transactions.
+DynamoDB is highly available (meaning it can continue working if an Availability Zone goes down) because each partition is stored in 3 nodes, each in a separate Availability Zone.
+This is the "secret" behind DynamoDB's availability and durability.
+You don't need to know this to use DynamoDB effectively, but now that you do, you see that transactions in DynamoDB are actually distributed transactions.

 DynamoDB implements distributed transactions using Two-Phase Commit (2PC).
 This strategy is pretty simple: All nodes are requested to evaluate the transaction to determine whether they're capable of executing it, and only after all nodes report that they're able to successfully execute their part, the central controller sends the order to commit the transaction, and each node does the actual writing, affecting the actual data.
 For this reason, all operations done in a DynamoDB transaction consume twice as much capacity.

 Transaction isolation (the I in ACID) is achieved through optimistic concurrency control.
-This means that multiple transactions can be executed concurrently, but if DynamoDB detects a conflict, one of the transactions will be rolled back and the caller will need to retry the transaction.
+This means that multiple DynamoDB transactions can be executed concurrently, but if DynamoDB detects a conflict, one of the transactions will be rolled back and the caller will need to retry the transaction.

-So far I've shown you that DynamoDB can handle an e-commerce store just fine, including ACID-compliant transactions.
-This one's gonna blow your mind: You can actually query DynamoDB using SQL!
+This is gonna blow your mind: You can actually query DynamoDB using SQL!
 Or more specifically, a SQL-compatible language called PartiQL.
 Amazon developed PartiQL as an internal tool, and it was made generally available by AWS.
 It can be used on SQL databases, semi-structured data, or NoSQL databases, so long as the engine supports it.

 With PartiQL you could theoretically change your Postgres database for a DynamoDB database without rewriting any queries.
 In reality, you need to consider all of these points: